AnnemetteBP/logit-diff-lens/docs/README_heatmaps.md

 - In prompt lens, strong regions show where the fixed prompt carries the biggest difference.
 - In generation lens, strong regions show where the continuation starts to diverge or where top-token overlap weakens over time.
+- In template-conditioned generation analysis, strong regions can show where changing the template, prefix, or system prompt begins to alter the continuation trajectory.

 Jaccard-style heatmaps are especially useful when you care about overlap in top predictions, while JSD-style heatmaps are more useful when you care about full-distribution divergence.